Brown Environmental Leadership Labs: Alaska

 Your Alaskan adventure begins in Anchorage, where you’ll have the unique opportunity to learn Alaskan history from an Alaska Native perspective.
 You’ll then travel down the Kenai Peninsula and take a boat across Kachemak Bay to spend three nights at the Center for Alaskan Coastal Studies’ Peterson Bay Field Station.
 This remote science center, nestled in coastal woodlands—truly breathtaking and accessible only by boat—is where you’ll interact with species from bald eagles to sea otters to starfish, to name a few.

-You will spend time learning about Alaska’s important cultural and ecological history at site visits to the Anchorage Museum, Alaska Native Heritage Center, Alaska Wildlife Conservation Center, Cook Inlet Tribal Center and Matanuska Glacier.
+You will spend time learning about Alaska’s important cultural and ecological history at site visits to the Anchorage Museum, Alaska Native Heritage Center and Matanuska Glacier.

 Over the course of your BELL experience, you’ll also identify a pressing issue that you’re passionate about.
 With support from instructors and peers, you’ll develop an Action Plan to apply your new leadership knowledge to this issue when you return home.